ferstar/lenovo-wmi-hotkey-utilities/README.md

 # Lenovo wmi hotkey utilities

+UPDATE: This patch has been merged in the upstream branch: https://github.com/torvalds/linux/commit/61250669eaa9fd480e0f1c3cec107924b6a06b46

+For those people who's kernel version >= 6.15.x, you do not need this manually patch any more.

+---
 Implement Lenovo utility data WMI calls needed to make LEDs work on Ideapads that support this GUID.

 This enables the mic and audio LEDs to be updated correctly.